xsa-dev/SecureFinAI_Contest_2025/Task_2_FinGPT_Agents_Real_Life/README.md

    Participants need to collect raw data given the source provided below.

 2. **Develop FinGPT Agents**
    Use your collected data to fine-tune your own LLM for financial analytics.
 You can use FinGPT framework to fine-tune your model.
 We encourage participants to use LoRA and reinforcement fine-tuning.
 You can also enhance your agent by integrating external tools, such as RAG.
+You can view [**FinLoRA documentation**](https://finlora-docs.readthedocs.io/en/latest/index.html) to learn more about LoRA and some financial tasks.

 3. **Submit Your Agent**
    Submit your agent following the competition guidelines.
 Make sure your model is: